Materials-Consortia/OPTIMADE/optimade.md

 > **Note**: A list of database providers acknowledged by the
 > **Open Databases Integration for Materials Design** consortium can be found in [Appendix 1](#h.app1).
 > This list is also machine-readable, optimizing the automatic discoverability.

+## <a name="h.3.5">3.5.
+Queryable Properties</a>

+Queryable properties are resource properties.
+It is understood that when one queries a property, one queries on the property's field.
+In other words, one can _only_ query on property fields from resource objects' properties.
+A query is performed using `filter` see section [5.
+API Filtering Format Specification](#h.5)).

+> **For implementers**: To get an understanding of which properties MUST be queryable and which are RECOMMENDED, please see section [6.
+Entry List](#h.6).

 # <a name="h.4">4.
 API Endpoints</a>